SubharoopKabi/USCKIIT-Consistent-coding/README.md

 # USCKIIT-Consistent-coding
-30 days of consistent practice on different types of coding questions.
+30 days of consistent practice of different types of coding questions.